ejplatform/mendeleev.css/README.md

 Atomic inverts this logic and declares that the primary use of classes is to define presentation rather than giving semantic hints (to whom?).
-Markup should preferebly treat CSS as a dependendency and not the other way around.
+Markup should preferebly treat CSS as a dependendency in you r HTML and not the other way around.
 This beautiful [post](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/)
 by the author of Tailwinds, currently the most popular Atomic CSS library, nicely explains this point.